ahmadnasikinbinmashadi/test-eloquent-relationship/README.md

-# Test-Eloquent-Relationships
+# Test Laravel Eloquent Relationships
 This repository is My answers from a challenge of test eloquent relationship by **PovilasKorop** (https://github.com/LaravelDaily/Test-Eloquent-Relationships)

+---

-## Test Laravel Eloquent Relationships Using Unit Testing
+## Unit Testing

 To running a laravel test, run `php artisan test` if you using windows, or `vendor/bin/phpunit` if you using linux .

 ---

 ## Points of test
+There are 9 points of test

+---

 ### 1. HasMany relationship.